giorrrgio/tambur.js/README.md

 };
 ```

-However, that is most of the time not really necessary.
+However, this won't be necessary most of the time.
 It is more important that you can process the messages being published in your stream.
 It is as easy as:

 ```javascript
 stream.onmessage = function(msg) {